ANAHEIM, Calif. -- The Orioles arrived at Anaheim Stadium last night in the midst of an 18-game stretch against American League West teams.

 How superior is the AL East to the West?

-Well, the closer on the team tied for third in the AL East had two more saves than every bullpen put together in the AL West, heading into last night's games.
-That's right, Orioles closer Lee Smith had 10 saves, the bullpens of the Angels (four), Texas (two), Seattle (one) and Oakland (one) had eight.
+RTC Well, the closer on the team tied for third in the AL East had two more saves than every bullpen put together in the AL West, heading into last night's games.
+That's right, Orioles closer Lee Smith had 10 saves, the bullpens of California (four), Texas (two), Seattle (one) and Oakland (one) had eight.

 No question, the AL West is the Kmart of baseball's divisions.